Vesting schedules: how to choose the right one for your option scheme

 We then share that knowledge back via our team and tutorials on the SeedLegals platform and turn those choices into 1-click solutions to dramatically simplify the process for everyone.

-We dive into the data from all active option schemes on SeedLegals to bring you key takeaways and expert tips.
+We dive into the data from all active option schemes on SeedLegals to bring you key takeaways and essential tips.
 Download it now for free.

 Broadly, there are two types of vesting that are applicable: